 3. Learn new skills

 Many contractors are swamped when the weather’s warm and the sun is shining, making it challenging to find time to learn new skills that can help them grow their business.
-If things slow down in the winter, that can be a good time to expand your expertise in different areas so that you can offer your clients additional services.
+If things slow down in the winter, that can be a good time to expand your expertise in different areas to offer your clients additional services.

 Here are a few to consider.
-And you don’t have to wait until the ground thaws to get started.
+And you don’t have to wait until the next winter storm to get started.

-Note: If you're going to offer specialized services, you may need to obtain additional licenses, certificates, and business insurance.
+Note: If you offer specialized services, you may need to obtain additional licenses, certificates, and business insurance.
 Rules and requirements vary by state and local jurisdiction.
 Be sure to check them out before offering new services to your clients.

 As an electrician, you can help clients stay safe and keep the lights on by learning how to inspect and repair electrical systems, install overhead lighting and replace old wiring.

 When a pipe springs a leak, home and business owners need it fixed right away.
-You can help if you know plumbing skills, such as how to install and repair pipes, fixtures and other systems that transport water, gas and other materials through buildings.
+You can help if you know plumbing skills, such as installing and repairing pipes, fixtures and other systems that transport water, gas and other materials through buildings.

 But you don’t have to wait for something to go wrong to lend a helping hand.
 Help prevent back-ups and other problems by cleaning out drains and pipes before issues arise.